adlnet/xAPI-Spec/xAPI-Data.md

 associated requirements included directly in this document.

 These interaction definitions are simple to use, and consequently limited.
-It is expected that Communities of Practice requiring richer in teractions definitions will do so through the use of Activity Types and Activity Definition Extensions.
+It is expected that Communities of Practice requiring richer interactions definitions will do so through the use of Activity Types and Activity Definition Extensions.

 ###### Details